Multi-Agent Teams Hold Experts Back: Setup

 \section{Setup}

 \paragraph{Overview.} We evaluate multi-agent teams across two categories of tasks: (1) classical human psychology tasks from organizational psychology (NASA Moon Survival, Lost at Sea, Student Body President) and (2) frontier ML benchmarks (MMLU Pro, SimpleQA, GPQA Diamond, HLE, MATH-500).
-All experiments use teams of 4 models that engage in 4 rounds of discussion before submitting the team's final answer \footnote{Trends remain consistent for larger team sizes (Section~\ref{sec:expertise-dilution}) and additional discussion rounds; accordingly, we use teams of four agents and four rounds as a representative setting.}.
+All experiments use teams of 4 models that engage in 4 rounds of discussion, after which the team's final answer is taken as the majority vote of all members' post-discussion responses\footnote{Trends remain consistent for larger team sizes (Section~\ref{sec:expertise-dilution}) and additional discussion rounds; accordingly, we use teams of four agents and four rounds as a representative setting.}.
 Individual opinions are collected before discussion begins, and speaking order is randomized (full protocol in Appendix~\ref{app:discussion-protocol}).
 We vary expertise distribution (concentrated vs. distributed) and information conditions (whether teams know who the expert is) to isolate different sources of performance gaps.